foo-dogsquared/freebies-hunt-api/src/list.md

 ## IDE and Text Editors
 ### Includes text editors and IDE that facilities putting shorter time into programming your project. | ide | #936ba7
 - [Atom](https://atom.io/) | A text editor made by the team at [GitHub](https://github.com/).
 Offers extensibility and user customization to suit their specific needs with HTML, CSS, and JavaScript since it runs on [Electron](https://electronjs.org/), a JavaScript framework for building cross-platform desktop apps also built by the GitHub team.
 Offers a platform for user-created packages and themes.
-- [Codeanywhere](https://www.codeanywhere.com/) | **(If you want to code with the mobile phone, I recommend using a bluetooth keyboard with a USB-on-the-go adapter.
-It's not fun typing on the touchscreen keyboard.)** An IDE that supports mostly coding anywhere from the web browser to the mobile phone.
-It has a built-in terminal console, integration support with remote file services such as Dropbox and Google Drive, connection with remote Git repositories, and even build containers with it (like how Docker works).
 - [Codepen](https://codepen.io) | A playground IDE for front-end development.
 - [CodeSandbox](https://codesandbox.io/) | **(Also it works offline and mainly used for front-end frameworks so it's a double plus for me.)** Really acts as a solid online alternative in case you want to work on the go (mostly, for JavaScript-oriented web development).
 Has strong support for front-end libraries and frameworks such as React, Vue, and Angular.
 - [Eclipse](https://www.eclipse.org/) | Offers a wide variety of programming tools and IDEs for different programming languages and development processes.
-- [Jetbrains Tools Suite](https://www.jetbrains.com/) | **(Recommend it a lot for the variety of tools that they're offering.)** Has an assortment of tools for different programming languages and environment; also has support for students so you can apply for an educational pack, if you're eligible.
+- [Jetbrains Tools Suite](https://www.jetbrains.com/) | **(Recommend it a lot for the variety of tools that they're offering.
+Also some of their tools have a free version available so look out for that.)** Has an assortment of tools for different programming languages and environment; also has support for students so you can apply for an educational pack, if you're eligible.
 - [Repl.it](https://repl.it/) | **(Recommend it a lot when starting out with back-end development.
 The tool also has a hacker community behind it so I recommend you to take a look at it.)** An IDE for different programming languages.
 Also supports back-end development to be able to quickly share and test it with other people.
 - [Vim](https://www.vim.org/) | **(I have no words for this, yet.
 The closest experience so far is by using the default text editor on my Git installation.)** A minimalist text editor that rules with an iron fist by forcing you to go with only a keyboard (it doesn't sound bad as it sounds).
 - [Visual Studio (IDE)](https://www.visualstudio.com/) | **(I recommend this but don't be overly reliant ;p)** A Windows-only IDE that offers wide support for different programming languages and tech stacks from mobile apps, games, desktop apps, and web apps.